JIL Editorial Team

 Meg’s research interests include collaborative and peer-supported writing processes and how research infrastructures spark new identities, agencies and communities.
 She is particularly interested in exploring creative approaches to peer review of academic literature and in creating fora for marginalized voices in information literacy studies.

-Book Reviews Editor: Ian Hunter
+Book Reviews Editor: Gerry Delaney

 Digital Communications Officer: Karen Butcher